What happened during the first seconds of the Universe?

 An artist’s impression showing two neutron stars colliding to produce gravitational waves.
 Credit: ESO/L. Calçada/M. Kornmesser

-What do you think are the big experiments that will help us answer some of these questions?
+What are the big experiments that will help us answer these questions?

 There are many planned experiments and observations that I’m excited about.